tawsifkhan/MMathProject/README.md

 Using the State Estimation Files:

 myKalman.m is the most important file for the state estimation.
 The optimal sensor location need to be calculated beforehand.

+All the files should contain a description.
+In order to use the entire software please download all the files and add the main folder to the path using pathtool.